Haapsalu-Kutsehariduskeskus/av-alused/lectures/week1-introduction-to-networks.md

 ---

-# Learning About Network Protocols

-## Understanding Protocols and Models
+## Learning About Network Protocols; Understanding Protocols and Models

 ### Why Do We Need Rules to Communicate?